-- 87. The Year 1 back cast requires us to estimate a general trend in opex.53 We then use this value to trend back from Year 1 of RCP3 to Year 3 of RCP2.
-This enables us to determine an estimate for opex in Year 3 of RCP2 that is consistent with the overall trend in opex and does not include any temporary effects. - 88.
+- 80. The Year 1 back cast requires us to estimate a general trend in opex.
+We then use this value to trend back from Year 1 of RCP3 to Year 3 of RCP2.
+This enables us to determine an estimate for opex in Year 3 of RCP2 that is consistent with the overall trend in opex and does not include any temporary effects. - 81.
 Any difference between this estimate of opex costs in Year 3 and the actual incurred cost can then be assumed to be temporary savings.
 This is because Year 1 of the RCP3 forecast is assumed to include any permanent savings made in RCP2, but not any temporary savings.
-Therefore when we trend back from a starting point in RCP3 on a consistent basis, temporary savings can be identified. - 89.
-However, because the trend is back casted from one specific year of the IPP (Year 1), we also need to take into account: - 89.1 any one-off factors associated with the forecast of opex in Year 1 of RCP3; and
+Therefore, when we trend back from a starting point in RCP3 on a consistent basis, temporary savings can be identified. - 82.
+However, because the trend is back casted from one specific year of the IPP (Year 1), we also need to take into account: - 82.1 any one-off factors associated with the forecast of opex in Year 1 of RCP3; - any permanent 'step changes' in opex that have taken place between Year 3 of RCP2 and Year 1 of RCP3 that are not captured by the trend assumption.
+58 - 83.
+Figure 1 illustrates the Year 1 back cast approach.
+The two key assumptions required are an estimate of the opex trend which is used to trend back over three years, and an estimate of one-off factors in the Year 1 IPP forecast. - 84.
+These two input assumptions affect the estimate of efficient costs in Year 3 and it is therefore the estimate of temporary savings.